Benchmarking Energy Calculations Using Formal Proofs: Discussion and Outlook

 LeanLJ demonstrates how \emph{executable} scientific computing software can be tied to such proofs, using polymorphic functions.
 We believe this approach is quite general for reasoning about idealized Real-valued functions in scientific \emph{theories}, while linking these to floating-point executions in scientific computing software.
 Certigrad's \cite{selsam_developing_2017} approach is also worth considering; this verifies the high-level mathematics in Lean, and then links high-level functions to unverified, but efficient, linear algebra libraries written in C. Compared to our approach, Certigrad's ``bridge'' between verified math and executable math consequently happens at a higher level; our polymorphic functions build this bridge at the level of individual math operators (e.g. addition, division) and constants (e.g. $\pi$). \\

-Scientific computing benchmarks are typically based on human oversight and software best practices \cite{Thompson_Molecular_reproducibility}; formal verification in Lean offers an even more rigorous alternative, enabling rigorous math proofs that implemented software is correct.
+Scientific computing benchmarks are typically based on human oversight and software best practices \cite{Thompson_Molecular_reproducibility}; formal Lean verification offers an even more rigorous alternative, allowing rigorous mathematical proofs that the implemented software is correct.
 This shift from empirical validation to formal proof introduces a new level of confidence in molecular simulations, setting the stage for more reliable and mathematically sound scientific computing.